Honour has made every Indian very proud: PM on Golden Globe win for 'RRR' track | Entertainment

 Honour has made every Indian very proud: PM on Golden Globe win for 'RRR' track

-Prime Minister Narendra Modi on Wednesday congratulated the RRR team after its hit track Naatu Naatu won a Golden Globe award and said the prestigious honour had made every Indian very proud.The song from the blockbuster film bagged the best original song-motion picture award.
+Prime Minister Narendra Modi on Wednesday congratulated the RRR team after its hit track Naatu Naatu won a Golden Globe award and said the prestigious honour had made every Indian proud.The song from the blockbuster film bagged the best original song-motion picture trophy.

 - Country: